 - Stealth Bastard have enemies going ! when fully alterted.

-- In Pac-Man Championship Edition DX, sleeping ghosts go ! with chirping sound when Pac-Man goes past them to notify they're alerted.
+- In Pac-Man Championship Edition DX and Championship Edition 2, sleeping ghosts go ! with chirping sound when Pac-Man goes past them to notify they're alerted.

 - Thwaite has the ! over houses about to be destroyed, with an 8-bit version of the Scare Chord from Metal Gear.